Table of Contents[Hide][Show]

 Not scared yet?

-Well, get ready… Americans are projected to spend $2.6 billion on candy this year.
-That’s between 160 million Americans.
+Well, get ready… Americans spent an estimated $3.1 billion on Halloween candy in 2022.
 During Halloween season, the amount of candy sold weighs about as much as six Titanics.

 So why does that bode badly for the belly?